Jesse-gh/Invoicing-App-for-a-Construction-Company/README.md

 ## 🧩 Try Out the Application

+- This application works on any modern Microsoft Windows operating systems (32 bit Windows OS or higher).
-If you already have **.NET Desktop Runtime (version 8.0 or newer)** installed, you can download the smaller build:
+- If you already have **.NET Desktop Runtime (version 8.0 or newer)** installed, you can download the smaller build:

-[⬇️ Download the 1 MB version (Requires .NET Desktop Runtime & any Windows OS)](Try%20the%20Software%20(Download%20ZIP)%20-%20Extract%20and%20Launch%20the%20EXE/1%20MB%20Version%20-%20Requires%20.NET%20installed.zip)
+[⬇️ Download the 1 MB version (Requires .NET Desktop Runtime)](Try%20the%20Software%20(Download%20ZIP)%20-%20Extract%20and%20Launch%20the%20EXE/1%20MB%20Version%20-%20Requires%20.NET%20installed.zip)

 Or download the bigger file below, which doesn't require .NET Desktop Runtime at all:

-[⬇️ Download the 59 MB version (No .NET installation required & any Windows OS)](Try%20the%20Software%20(Download%20ZIP)%20-%20Extract%20and%20Launch%20the%20EXE/59%20MB%20Version%20-%20No%20.NET%20required.zip)
+[⬇️ Download the 59 MB version (No .NET Desktop Runtime installation required)](Try%20the%20Software%20(Download%20ZIP)%20-%20Extract%20and%20Launch%20the%20EXE/59%20MB%20Version%20-%20No%20.NET%20required.zip)

 > 💡 If you need to install the runtime manually, you can download **.NET Desktop Runtime 8.0** from Microsoft:
 > [https://dotnet.microsoft.com/en-us/download/dotnet/8.0](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)